japablaza/Linux/selinux.md

 - `semanage boolean -l`

 ## SELinux modes
-- Enforcing: SELinux allows access based on SELinux policy rules.
+- *Enforcing*: SELinux allows access based on SELinux policy rules. *Targeted* or *mls* mode.
-- Permissive: SELinux only logs actions that would have been denied if running in enforcing mode.
+- *Permissive*: SELinux only logs actions that would have been denied if running in enforcing mode.
-- Disabled: No SELinux policy is loaded
+- *Disabled*: No SELinux policy is loaded

 ## Basic commands
+- `getenforce` --> Get the current status of SELinux
 - `sestatus` --> SELinux status
-- `/usr/sbin/getenforce` --> SELinux mode
+- `setenforce enforcing/permissive` --> Change the current status of SELinux
+- `setenforce` changes the boolean value of `/sys/fs/selinux/enforce`.
+To make this change permanent, modify the *SELINUX* variable in `/etc/selinux/config`

 ## Disable SELinux.
 Reboot is needed
 - `setenforce 0` --> SELinux mode from `targeted` to `permissive`